Career Guidance 2026-01-23

 “How many mock tests should a student take before the actual exam?”

 Some students take too few mock tests and feel underprepared, while others take too many and end up stressed or burnt out.
-As an education-focused mentoring platform, Quality Thoughts School of Technology (QTST) has guided thousands of students, and the answer is not just a number—it’s a strategy.
+As an education-focused mentoring platform, Evidhya Expert has guided thousands of students, and the answer is not just a number—it’s a strategy.

 In this blog, we’ll break down the ideal number of mock tests, how to use them effectively, and how students in India can maximize results without pressure.